jxc136/Zigzag-Dog-Breeds-App/README.md

 This is a small Angular app that displays different dog breeds and allows users to view a short bio for each breed.
 The app retrieves the dog breeds from an external API and provides a user-friendly interface to interact with the data.

+Owing to time constraints, this app is a frontend only, and future iterations would build out a backend using NestJs and Express.

 ## Features

 - Fetches a list of dogs from the [Dog API](https://www.thedogapi.com/)